ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 </div>

 The main focus of this approach is structure.
 Milestones are set, breaking the project into manageable chunks.
-These chunks represent phases which are connected in a linear sequence, where each phase requires certain deliverables to initiate the next phase.
+These chunks represent phases which are connected in a linear sequence, where each phase in the sequence requires certain deliverables to initiate the next phase.
+This creates a waterfall-style process of development.

 ### The Pros:
 - Consists of clear defined stages